 Section 1.
 Eligibility.
 Alpha Chi Omega does not discriminate on the basis of race, ethnicity, color, sexual orientation, religion or other characteristics protected by applicable law.
 Women, including those who live and identify as women, regardless of the gender assigned to them at birth, are eligible for membership in Alpha Chi Omega based solely on five membership standards.
 The National Membership Standards are: (1) academic interest; (2) character; (3) responsibility; (4) leadership; (5) personal development.
 Alpha Chi Omega remains, as it always has been, a women’s organization.
 Those assigned female at birth who live and identify as men are not eligible for membership.

 Women shall be eligible for consideration for election to membership in the Fraternity, provided they have not been an initiated member of any other existing National Panhellenic Conference group.

+This organization does not discriminate on the basis of age, ancestry, color, disability, gender identity or expression, genetic information, HIV/AIDS status, military status, national origin, race, religion, sex, sexual orientation, protected veteran status, or any other bases under the law, in its activities, programs, admission, and employment.
+Social fraternities and sororities may limit membership on the basis of sex.

 Eligibility as an Undergraduate Student.
 To be eligible for membership in a collegiate chapter, an undergraduate student must be enrolled in a college/university where the Fraternity has a collegiate chapter.